darktasevski/CompSci/Books/Design_patterns.md

 Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors. **The wrapper contains the same set of methods as the target and delegates to it all requests it receives.** However, the wrap- per may alter the result by doing something either before or after it passes the request to the target.

-> Classically, Decorators offered the ability to add behaviour to existing classes in a system dynamically.
+> Classically, Decorators offered the ability to add behavior to existing classes in a system dynamically.
 The idea was that the decoration itself wasn't essential to the base functionality of the class, otherwise it would be baked into the superclass itself.

 Some points worth mentioning:

 -   **In our designs we should allow behavior to be extended without the need to modify existing code.**
--   Decorators have the same supertype as the objects they decorate.
+-   Decorators have the same super-type as the objects they decorate.
 -   You can use one or more decorators to wrap an object.
 -   The decorator adds its own behavior either before and/or after delegating to the object it decorates to do the rest of the job.
 -   Objects can be decorated at any time, so we can decorate objects dynamically at runtime with as many decorators as we like.